BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/lti-filters.md

 Any electronic or digital system that boosts/attenuates frequencies in a given signal is called a *filter*.
 *Linear filters* process time-varying input signals to produce output signals, subject to the constraint of *linearity*.
-In most cases these linear filters are also time *invariant* (or *shift invariant*) in which case they can be analyzed exactly using [LTI](def-linear-time-invariant) ('linear time-invariant') system theory.
+In most cases these linear filters are also time *invariant* (or *shift invariant*) in which case they can be analyzed exactly using [LTI](def-linear-time-invariant) (linear time-invariant) system theory.

 ```{admonition} Linear Time-invariant Filters (LTI)
 :name: def-linear-time-invariant